 SCA News Sites

-THL Finn Grim, Court Reporter, reports that, at Their July 2013 Coronation, Their Majesties Ieuan and Gwyneth of the Kingdom of An Tir offered elevation to the Peerage to two of Their subjects.
+Master Angus Reid MacFarlane, Blue Iris Herald, reports that at Their Courts at al-Barran Midwinter, Their Majesties Alrik and Salomea of the Kingdom of the Outlands, offered elevation to the Peerage to four of Their subjects.

 Room 41 of the British Museum has received a facelift in order to celebrate the 75th anniversary of the discovery of the Sutton Hoo ship burial.
 The room, which houses the museum's early medieval collections, was refurbished with new flooring, roof and internal architecture renovation thanks to a gift from Sir Paul and Lady Jill Ruddock.

 Lady Wynne ferch Rhodri reports that at Their Royal Court at The Mid-Winter Revels, Their Majesties Ragnarr and Lynette of the Kingdom of Atlantia offered elevation to the Order of the Pelican to Baroness Dealla Cohen.

 With material such as The Da Vinci Code to capture the public's attention, the myths of the Knights Templar are more popular than ever.
 Lawyer, noveliest and historian Dr Dominic Selwood has a feature article for The Telegraph.